tvdboom/ATOM/docs_sources/api/predicting/transform.md

 Transform new data through all the pre-processing steps in the pipeline.
 By default, all transformers are included except [outliers](../../ATOM/atomclassifier/#outliers) and [balance](../../ATOM/atomclassifier/#balance) since they should only be applied on the training set.
-Can only be called from `atom`.
+Can only be called from atom.
 <br /><br />
 <table>
 <tr>